 - Read the HPE UEFI requirements for ProLiant servers on the Hewlett Packard Enterprise website.
-If UEFI requirements are not met, you might experience boot failures or other errors when installing the operating system. - Read the operational requirements for the server:
+If the UEFI requirements are not met, you might experience boot failures or other errors when installing the operating system. - Obtain the storage driver if needed: - Download it from the HPE Support Center website: